-No one knows when Namibia’s San tribes first learned to use poisoned arrows, but by all accounts it dates to ancient times.
-Hunting using tools like bow and arrow are magnificent displays of human ingeniousness.
+No one knows when Namibia’s San tribes first learned to use poisoned arrows, but by all accounts, it dates to ancient times.
+Hunting using tools like a bow and arrow are a magnificent display of human ingeniousness.
 Upgrading them to poison, however, is a lot more subtle and marks a shift in cognitive behavior since it involves a deep understanding of the environment, even an innate sense of chemical interactions without knowledge of chemistry per se.

-Dr. Caroline S. Chaboo at University of Kansas, and colleagues studied various modern San groupings from Namibia which still live very much like their forefathers.
-Restrictions, modern tools and change of lifestyle in general makes it very difficult to explore these dying arts and crafts.
-The researchers were, however, given a unique opportunity and followed bushmen as they tracked game and used ancient poisoned arrows.
+Dr. Caroline S. Chaboo at the University of Kansas, and colleagues studied various modern San groupings from Namibia which still live very much like their forefathers.
+Restrictions, modern tools, and change in lifestyle, in general, make it very difficult to explore these dying arts and crafts.
+The researchers were, however, given a unique opportunity and followed bushmen as they tracked the game animals and used ancient poisoned arrows.

 The San bushmen have lived in Southern Africa for tens of thousands of years.
 The San are said to be descendants of Early Stone Age ancestors.
-They are nomadic group living in temporary shelters, caves or under rocky overhangs.
-With the arrival of the first Europeans settlers in 1652 in Southern Africa sparked clashes as they sought new territory they exterminated the Sans whom they deemed to be inferior like wild animals.
+They are nomadic groups living in temporary shelters, caves, or under rocky overhangs.
+The arrival of the first European settlers in 1652 in Southern Africa sparked clashes as they sought new territory they exterminated the Sans whom they deemed to be inferior to wild animals.
 They called them “Bushmen” and proceeded to wipe out 200,000 of them in 200 years.
 They also sold them in slave markets and to traveling circuses.

-For their poison, the bushmen look for a certain beetle larvae, found in the ground.
+For their poison, the bushmen look for certain beetle larvae, found in the ground.
 They dig it up, then carefully pluck the larvae whose skin holds the poison.
-The hunter then rubs the larvae against a stick that servers as a pestle, and extracts the tissue onto an old giraffe or kudu knuckle bon.
-Hereupon the poisonous tissue is mixed a particular pea flowering plant species and the beans from others.
+The hunter then rubs the larvae against a stick that serves as a pestle and extracts the tissue onto an old giraffe or kudu knuckle bon.
+Hereupon the poisonous tissue is mixed with a particular pea flowering plant species and the beans from others.

 During the whole process, the hunters are very careful and once the mix is done, they discard the remnants far away from the community, Chaboo says.